 Professor Eberly has been an Associate Editor of the American Economic Review and other academic journals and Senior Associate Editor of the Journal of Monetary Economics.
 Previously Professor Eberly served on the staff of the President's Council of Economic Advisors and on the advisory committees of the Bureau of Economic Analysis (BEA) and the Congressional Budget Office (CBO).
-She was elected to the Executive Committee of the American Economic Association in 2008.
+She was elected Vice President of the American Economic Association for 2020.

-Professor Eberly was elected a Fellow of the American Academy of Arts and Sciences in 2013 and is Editor of the Brookings Papers on Economic Activity.
+Professor Eberly is an elected Fellow of the American Academy of Arts and Sciences and is Editor of the Brookings Papers on Economic Activity.
 She has won numerous awards for her teaching, including Chairs' Core Teaching Awards and Outstanding Professor Awards from the Executive Master's Program.
-She is a member of the Board of the TIAA-CREF mutual funds since 2018.
+She is a Trustee of the TIAA-CREF funds since 2018.
 Professor Eberly received her Ph.D. in Economics from MIT.